 Self-Service And Single Sign-On

 Employees are more productive when they have a single username and password to remember and a consistent experience from every device.
-They also save time when they can perform self—service tasks like resetting a forgotten password, or requesting access to an application, without waiting for assistance from the helpdesk.
-With Single Sign—On. users only have to enter one set of credentials to access to their web apps in the cloud and behind the firewall — via desktops, smartphones and tablets.
+They also save time when they can perform self-service tasks like resetting a forgotten password.
+Or requesting access to an application, without waiting for assistance from the helpdesk.
+With Single Sign-On (SSO). users only have to enter one set of credentials to access to their web apps in the cloud and behind the firewall.
+Via desktops, smartphones and tablets.
 This greatly increases productivity while keeping data secure.
-Policy—driven password security and multi—factor authentication ensure that only authorized users get access to sensitive data.
-You can implement more demanding password policies such as required length, complexity and restrictions on password reuse, as well as session timeout and password reset self—service policy to heighten protection without impeding your users.
-With Single Sign—On desktop, users can leverage the secure profiles of laptop and desktop computers.
+Policy-driven password security and multi-factor authentication ensure that only authorized users get access to sensitive data.
+You can implement more demanding password policies such as required length, complexity and restrictions on password reuse.
+As well as session timeout and password reset self-service policy to heighten protection without impeding your users.

-As employees bring their personal devices to work and adopt readily available SaaS applications, maintaining control over their applications across corporate data centers and public cloud platforms has become a significant challenge.
-Microsoft Azure Identity And Access Management has proven experience in identity management through Windows Server Active Directory and Forefront Identity Manager.
-Now Microsoft has extended our offerings to provide you with a powerful set of cloud based Microsoft identity and access management solutions on Azure Active Directory.
-Unify access — reduce the number of usernames and passwords needed to login.
+As employees bring their personal devices to work and adopt readily available SaaS applications.
+Maintaining control over their applications across corporate data centers and public cloud platforms has become a significant challenge.
+Microsoft has proven experience in identity management through Active Directory and Forefront Identity Manager.
+Now Microsoft has extended it’s offerings to provide you with a powerful set of cloud based identity and access management solutions on Azure Active Directory.
+Unify access — reduce the number of usernames and passwords needed to login with Microsoft Azure Identity And Access Management.
 Ensure admin accounts are only going where they need to go and doing what they need to do.
 Groups can automatically update their membership to ensure only the right people have access to your resources.
 Access security — enable application access security by enforcing rules based multi factor authentication for both on premises and cloud applications.

 Microsoft Azure Identity And Access Management